localstack/docs/content/en/references/lambda-v2-provider.md

 **Asynchronous function creation:**
 Creating and updating lambda functions now happens asynchronously following the [AWS Lambda state model](https://aws.amazon.com/blogs/compute/tracking-the-state-of-lambda-functions/).
-Newly created functions are always in the `Pending` state and move to `Active` once they ready for handling invocations.
 The old provider created functions synchronously by blocking until the function state was active.
-If you experience the following exception:
-> An error occurred (ResourceConflictException) when calling the Invoke operation (reached max retries: 0):
-The operation cannot be performed at this time.
-The function is currently in the following state: Pending

-Wait until the function becomes active using a [waiter](https://docs.aws.amazon.com/cli/latest/reference/lambda/wait/function-active-v2.html) or check the function state with a [GetFunction](https://docs.aws.amazon.com/lambda/latest/dg/API_GetFunction.html) call:

-{{< command >}}
-$ awslocal lambda wait function-active-v2 --function-name my-lambda
-{{< / command >}}

-Alternatively, `LAMBDA_SYNCHRONOUS_CREATE=1` forces synchronous creation (not recommended).
+In the new provider, functions are always created in the `Pending` state and move to `Active` once they ready for handling invocations.
+Migration instructions are provided in the troubleshooting example [Function in Pending state](#function-in-pending-state) below.

 ## Docker Execution Environment

 **Docker socket mounting required:**
 Mounting the Docker socket into the LocalStack container is now required to run Lambdas.
-Please add the Docker mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
+Please add the Docker volume mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
 If mounting the Docker socket is impossible and no external `DOCKER_HOST` is available, please refer to TODO(worker link) for instructions on how to configure self-managed worker containers.

 **Local executor mode is discontinued:**